 Students with a grade point average of at least 3.25 may convert any upper-division computer science course into an Honors course on an individual basis.
 No grade below B is accepted for Honors designation.
 An Honors designation of a course requires successful completion of honors-level tasks to be agreed upon by the student and the instructor.
 Students who plan to apply for the honors designation of a course are required to communicate with the instructor before registration.
 Students are required to submit an outline of honors work to Honors Program Coordinator and obtain an approval before the start of the semester in which the course is taken.

 Undergraduate students may earn the designation of departmental honors on their diplomas.
 Minimum University standards for departmental honors are:

 - Minimum GPA in the major of 3.50;

 - Completion of at least two courses designated by the department to be honors.
 These courses will usually be "Contract Honors Courses."

 - Completion of at least 60 credit hours at Old Dominion University, 54 of which must be in grade-point graded courses.

 Individual departments may set other eligibility standards in addition to the University standards.
-Interested students should contact the Honors College for more information.
+Interested students should contact the Chief Departmental Advisor for their respective major or the Perry Honors College for more information.